 Roth IRA calculator

 Contributing to a Roth IRA could make a big difference in your retirement savings.
-There is no tax deduction for contributions made to a Roth IRA; however, all future earnings could be sheltered from taxes, and qualified distributions are tax free, under current tax laws.
+There is no tax deduction for contributions made to a Roth IRA; however, all future earnings could be sheltered from taxes, under current tax laws.
 The Roth IRA can provide truly tax-free growth.

-A 401(k) or 403(b) contribution can be an effective retirement tool.
-As of January 2006, there is another type of 401(k) or 403(b) - the 401(k) or 403(b) Roth.
-If available in your employer's plan, the 401(k) or 403(b) Roth allows you to contribute to your 401(k) or 403(b) account on an after-tax basis - and pay no taxes on qualifying distributions when the money is withdrawn.
-For some investors, this could prove to be a better option than contributing on a pre-tax basis, where deposits are subject to taxes when the money is withdrawn.
-Use this calculator to help determine whether this option would be good for your retirement.
+If available in your employer's plan, the 401(k) Roth allows you to contribute to your 401(k) account on an after-tax basis - and pay no taxes on qualifying distributions when the money is withdrawn.
+For some investors, this could be a better option than contributing on a pre-tax basis, where deposits are subject to taxes when the money is withdrawn.
+Use this calculator to help determine the best option for your retirement.